Jorbis21/TFM-MISEA-MicroPython-with-blocks/README.md

 The BrailleReader folder was an attempt at computer vision using high-contrast braille for code generation.
 It was dropped due to the difficulty of detecting some letters.
 Should anyone want to develop it further, QR-style corner squares could be used for simpler reading.

 Lastly, the QrReader.old folder was the first semi-functional version of the application, without important elements such as the pushdown automaton or voice control.
+However, this version could read handwritten numbers through OCR.

 ### What it does